'Sweet' little girl died in Bettendorf blaze

 When she looked out her window and realized the house next door was on fire, her first thought was of the little girl who plays with her children.

-Taylor Treanton, 5, died from smoke inhalation, along with her grandpa, Robert Wickham, 66.
+Taylor Treanton, 5, died from smoke inhalation, along with her grandfather, Robert Wickham, 66.
 Robert's wife, Taylor's grandmother, Mary Wickham, 63, remained in critical condition Friday.

 "I knew Taylor very well," Haines said.
 "She was a sweet little girl.
 As soon as I saw the flames, I thought of her.
 She didn't say much when we first moved in (in May of 2019), but she really had started opening up.
 My little one will be looking for her when the weather gets nice.